 On January 10, 2017, the Corporation announced a five-year agreement whereby TVA Sports became the exclusive French-language broadcaster of the Montreal Impact and an official broadcaster of the MLS through 2021.
-As an official broadcaster of the MLS, TVA Sports will broadcast all Montreal Impact regular season and playoff games, as well as the MLS All Star Game, the MLS Cup playoffs and the MLS Cup final.
+In 2018, this agreement was extended until 2022.
+As an official broadcaster of the MLS, TVA Sports broadcasts all Montreal Impact regular season and playoff games, as well as the MLS All Star Game, the MLS Cup playoffs and the MLS Cup final.

-On August 14, 2017, acting on the recommandation of the Minister of Canadian Heritage, the Governor in Council referred the broadcasting decisions on the renewal of the television licences of the major Frenchlanguage broadcasting groups made by the CRTC on May 15, 2017 back to the Commission for review and new hearings.
-Accordingly, a review of the decisions on renewal of the Corporation's licenses has been undertaken.
+On August 14, 2017, acting on the recommendation of the Minister of Canadian Heritage, the Governor in Council referred the broadcasting decisions on the renewal of the television licences of the major Frenchlanguage broadcasting groups made by the CRTC on May 15, 2017 back to the Commission for review and new hearings.
+Accordingly, a review of the decisions on renewal of the Corporation's licenses has been undertaken and concluded.